Front Page Detectives

 An astounding discovery in North Dakota has been deemed nothing short of “mammoth” by scientists.

-Coal miners at Freedom Mine near Beulah made a remarkable find in the early hours of Memorial Day.
-Although state officials kept details under wraps until recently, the Department of Mineral Resources later revealed that the workers unearthed a remarkably well-preserved seven-foot-long tusk, which led to the discovery of over 20 bones, KVLY-TV reported.
+Coal miners at Freedom Mine near Beulah made a remarkable find in the early hours of Memorial Day last year.
+Although state officials initially kept details under wraps, the Department of Mineral Resources later revealed that the workers unearthed a remarkably well-preserved seven-foot-long tusk, which led to the discovery of over 20 bones, KVLY-TV reported.

 Article continues below advertisement

-Recognizing the significance of their find, the miners promptly “roped off the site,” as confirmed by the North Dakota DMR in a statement to KVLY-TV.
+Recognizing the significance of their find, the miners promptly roped off the site, confirmed the North Dakota DMR in a statement to KVLY-TV.

 Geological and historical experts, alongside the federal Bureau of Land Management, were enlisted to assess the find.
 While it wasn't an entire ancient mammoth skeleton, the find represented a substantial portion of one, described by Clint Boyd of the state's Geological Survey as "one of the most complete mammoth skeletons."